kairos-io/kairos/docs/src/pages/reference/configuration.md

 ## Automatic kubernetes deployments

-When using the `k3s` as Kubernetes distribution, it's possible to automatically deploy helm charts or Kubernetes resources automatically after deployment, for instance to deploy fleet automatically:
+When using the `k3s` as Kubernetes distribution, it's possible to automatically deploy Helm charts or Kubernetes resources automatically after deployment, for instance to deploy fleet automatically:

 ```yaml
 name: "Deploy fleet out of the box"